wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-whats-next.md

 ## Trusted IPs

-Trusted IPs is a feature of multi-factor authentication that allows administrators of a managed or federated tenant the ability to bypass multi-factor authentication for users that are signing in from the company’s local intranet.
+Trusted IPs is a feature of multi-factor authentication that allows administrators of a managed or federated tenant the ability to bypass multi-factor authentication for users that are signing in from the company's local intranet.
 The features are available for Azure AD tenants that have Azure AD Premium, Enterprise Mobility Suite or Azure Multi-Factor Authentication licenses.

 Type of Azure AD Tenant| Available Trusted IP options :------------- | :------------- |
-Managed|Specific IP address ranges – Administrators can specify a range of IP addresses that can bypass multi-factor authentication for users that are signing in from the company’s intranet..
+Managed|Specific IP address ranges - Administrators can specify a range of IP addresses that can bypass multi-factor authentication for users that are signing in from the company's intranet..
-Federated|<li>All Federated Users - All federated users who are signing-in from inside the organization will bypass multi-factor authentication using a claim issued by AD FS.</li><li>Specific IP address ranges – Administrators can specify a range of IP addresses that can bypass multi-factor authentication for users that are signing in from the company’s intranet.
+Federated|<li>All Federated Users - All federated users who are signing-in from inside the organization will bypass multi-factor authentication using a claim issued by AD FS.</li><li>Specific IP address ranges - Administrators can specify a range of IP addresses that can bypass multi-factor authentication for users that are signing in from the company's intranet.

-This bypass only works from inside a company’s intranet.
-So for example, if you only selected all federated users, and a user signs in from outside the company’s intranet, that user will have to authenticate using multi-factor authentication even if the user presents an AD FS claim.
+This bypass only works from inside a company's intranet.
+So for example, if you only selected all federated users, and a user signs in from outside the company's intranet, that user will have to authenticate using multi-factor authentication even if the user presents an AD FS claim.
 The following table describes when multi-factor authentication and app passwords are required inside your corpnet and outside your corpnet when Trusted IPs is enabled.

 |Trusted IPs enabled| Trusted IPs disabled